 1. Prepare Your Fishing Equipment

 First things first, you can’t go fishing with your bare hands.
 At the same time, you don’t need to feel intimidated by the equipment you’ll use.
-Generally speaking, you won’t need anything more than the basics with you once you start.
+Generally speaking, you won’t need anything more than the basics like a pair of ice fishing gloves with you once you start.
 As a beginner, here’s what you’ll need:

 - A spinning reel and rod combo